-Additionally, property owners participating in the SCDRO Single-Family Housing Program would be required to adhere to the following conditions to minimize the threat to property, minimize losses from flooding and highwind events, and benefit floodplain values:
+Property owners participating in the SCDRO project would be required to adhere to the following conditions to minimize the threat to property, minimize losses from flooding and high-wind events, and benefit floodplain values:

-- 1. All proposed reconstruction and repair of substantially damaged structures in the floodplain must adhere to the latest (most recent) elevation. - 2.
-All participants in the program whose property is in the 100-year floodplain shown on the effective Flood Insurance Rate Map (FIRM) or Preliminary FIRM as Best Available Data must carry flood insurance on the subject structure in perpetuity; and - 3.
-In the case of "Coastal High Hazard" areas ("V" zones on the latest (most recent) FEMA-issued maps), that the applicant adhered to construction standards, methods and techniques as required by HUD Regulation 24 CFR Part 55.1 (c)(3).
+- All proposed reconstruction and repair of substantially damaged structures in the floodplain must adhere to the latest (most recent) elevation - All participants in the program whose property is in the 100-year floodplain shown on the effective Flood Insurance Rate Map or Preliminary FIRM as Best Available Data must carry flood insurance on the subject structure for its economic life; and - 3.
+In the case of Special Flood Hazard Area (100-year floodplain, Zone A) on the latest (most recent FEMA-issued maps), the applicant must adhere to construction standards, methods and techniques requiring a registered professional engineer to either develop, review or approve, per the associated location, specific applicant elevation plans that demonstrate the design meets the current standards for A zones in FEMA regulation 44 CFR Part 60.3 (e) as required by HUD Regulation 24 CFR Part 55.1 (c)(3).